lukakerr/rails-ecommerce/README.md

 - Facebook key/secrets (for Facebook login)
 - Google Analytics tracking code

-You need to change these from the placeholders to your specific variables.
+You need to change at least the PostgreSQL values to your specific values before starting the application.

 ### Test